dwyl/learn-hapi/README.md

 to [Bentonville](http://en.wikipedia.org/wiki/Bentonville,_Arkansas)
-by prefering to spend our $¥£€ at Local & Fairtrade retailers where ever possible, we can still *use* the ***best-in-class*** code the *fantastic engineers* have built (and open-sourced to meet their *vast* supply-chain and e-commerce needs) to craft our own software products/projects.
+by prefering to spend our $¥£€ at Local & Fairtrade retailers where ever possible, we can still *use* the ***best-in-class*** code the *fantastic engineers* have built (to meet their *vast* supply-chain and e-commerce needs and open-sourced) to craft our own software products/projects.

 Using the transport analogy, I don't *like* using fossil fuels to get from A-to-B because of the CO2 emmissions.
 But I'm *pragmatic* about how I travel